 Family-owned Madinah Hostel opened in 2016 and quickly became a strong option for their clean private rooms and dorms on the cheap.
 Set on the ground floor of a large converted shophouse painted blue and white, the common room was full of young travellers when we stopped in to receive a very warm welcome from a family that has clearly put a lot of thought and effort into the place.
 They offer...
 Read our full review of Madinah Hostel.

 Located directly across from Rattanarangsan Palace, Palmy Home is our top suggestion for budget travellers looking to make the most out of a small amount of money.
 Rooms in the classic backpacker guesthouse stretch back from the road and stay quiet after dark.
 We first checked out an air-con room with cement walls painted powder blue along with a high ceiling and several screened windows....
 Read our full review of Palmy Home.

 The B rises in a flurry of polished concrete and primary colours near the centre of the nightlife strip on Rueangrat.
 It has some weak points but remains a solid option for flashpackers in the heart of town.
 Featuring bright red and acid-green sloped plastic furniture and black-and-white framed photos on polished concrete walls, the industrial-chic design is over-the-top trendy.
 A typical...
 Read our full review of The B Trend Hotel.

-The Tinidee actually occupies two separate buildings — the first is a grand, up-scale hotel while the other next door is a still comfortable option for those on a budget, and considering those staying in the cheaper building can use the impressive swimming pool, gym, and multi-sectioned hot tub for free, the cheaper rooms are solid value for the money.
-While all rooms come with air-con, TV,...
+Tinidee has two separate buildings: the seven-floor hotel is a midrange place while the inn next door is a simpler option for those on a budget and considering those staying in the cheaper building can freely use the pool, gym and multi-sectioned Jacuzzi for free, the low-end rooms are solid value.
+The main building greets you with a security booth, a large car park, an imposing portico and...
 Read our full review of Tinidee Hotel.